-Variations in fuel oils density are shown as function of temperatur, together with volume correction factors
+Variations in fuel oils density as function of temperatur, together with volume correction factors.

 Correlations for fuel oils density and temperature are calculated by use of tools based on ASTM D 1250-04 and IP 200/04 (API Manual of Petroleum Measurement Standards, Chapter 11- physical properties Data, Section 1:Temperature and pressure volume correction factors for generalised crude oils, refined products and lubricating oils).